 |Aircraft||Weight: Approximately 80 g (Propellers and Battery Included)

 Built-in Functions: Range Finder, Barometer, LED, Vision System, 2.4 GHz 802.11n Wi-Fi, 720p Live View

 Max Flight Time: 13min

 Format: JPG (Photo); MP4 (Video)

-The Ryze Tello is the perfect drone for anyone wanting to get into drones, as well as kids looking to learn Scratch coding in a fun and rewarding way.
-The collaboration with DJI has also made the Ryze Tello a much better drone with some cool built-in features.
+The Tello is the perfect drone for anyone wanting to get into drones, as well as kids looking to learn Scratch coding in a fun and rewarding way.
+The collaboration with DJI has also made the Tello a much better drone with some cool built-in features.

-Want to know more about the Ryze Tello or have any questions?
+Want to know more about the Tello or have any questions?
 Drop a comment below and we will get back to you as soon as possible.
 Alternatively, you can head over to the official Ryze Tello website here.